Horse jumping obstacles: Coffin

-Also called the rails-ditch-rails, the coffin is a combination fence where the horse jumps a set of rails, moves one or several strides downhill to a ditch, then goes back uphill to another jump.
-In the past, coffins were more pronounced, with up and down banks leading to the ditch in the middle.
+Also called the rails-ditch-rails, the coffin is a combination fence where the horse jumps a set of rails, moves one or several strides downhill to a ditch, and then goes back uphill to another jump.
+In the past, coffins were more pronounced, with up-and-down banks leading to the ditch in the middle.
 However, today only the former type with the rails is seen.
 The coffin is intended to be jumped in a slow, impulsive canter (known to eventers as a "coffin canter" for that reason).
-This canter gives the horse the power and agility to negotiate the obstacle, and also allows him the time needed to assess what question is being asked, so that he may better complete the combination without problem.
+This canter gives the horse the power and agility to negotiate the obstacle, and also allows him the time needed to assess what is being asked, so that he may better complete the combination without problem.
 Approaching in a fast, flat gallop will cause mis-striding and may entice a refusal from the horse.
 Going too fast may also result in a fall, if the horse cannot physically make a stride between the obstacles.